ericli1234/what-day-is-it/README.md

 # What Day Is It?
-Outputs the Current Day

-Release 1.0 - Functioning Back-End, CSS Partially Complete
+Outputs today and tomorrow's date, day type, and events from a MySQL database.
+Supports a hit counter.

 # To Do:
--Seperate the different days into DIV blocks
-- Clean Up
-- Interactive Calendar ???
+* Interactive Calendar???
-- Upload MySQL database script
+* MySQL database script

 Feel free to fork or submit a pull request.